Education at USC Chan

 5. Bachelor’s to Doctorate Program

-USC Chan is in the process of transitioning from an entry-level master’s program to an Entry-Level Doctorate (OTD) program.
-This change could impact students as early as the bachelor’s class of 2023.
-In the event that the division moves to an entry-level OTD program while you are completing your bachelor’s degree, in order to remain in the OT program at USC, you will need to apply to and complete the OTD program following completion of your bachelor’s degree.
+USC Chan is transitioning from an entry-level master’s program to an entry-level doctorate (OTD) program.
+In the event that this move to the entry-level OTD program occurs while you are completing your bachelor’s degree, in order to remain in the OT program at USC you will need to apply to and complete the OTD program, following completion of your bachelor’s degree.

 5.1.
 Can I apply to this program as a freshman?